Cuyahoga Valley National Park: Ohio and Erie Canal Towpath Trail

 The multi-purpose Ohio and Erie Canal Towpath Trail was developed by the National Park Service and is the major trail through Cuyahoga Valley National Park.
 The trail traverses almost 21 mi from Rockside Road in Independence in the north to Summit County's Bike & Hike trail in the south, following the Cuyahoga River for much of its length.
-Restrooms are available at several trailheads, and food and drink establishments are along Rockside Road, as well as the Boston Store in Peninsula, and at the seasonal farmer's market on Botzum Road.
+Outhouse restrooms are available at several trailheads, and food and drink establishments are along Rockside Road, as well as the Boston Store in Peninsula, and at the seasonal farmer's market on Botzum Road.
 Three visitor centers are located along the path: the Canal Exploration Center, Boston Store, and the Hunt House.
 The trail connects to a Cleveland Metroparks trail at Rockside Road, which continues another 6 mi north.
 The Summit County trail continues through Akron and further south through Stark and Tuscarawas counties to Zoar, Ohio, almost 70 mi continuously, with a single 1 mi interruption.
 Sections of the towpath trail outside of Cuyahoga Valley National Park are owned and maintained by various state and local agencies.
 The trail also meets the Buckeye Trail in the national park near Boston Store.
 Another section of the Summit County Bike & Hike Trail system is nearby, connecting to Brandywine Falls, Cleveland Metroparks' Bedford Reservation and the cities of Solon in Cuyahoga County, Hudson and Stow in Summit County, and Kent and Ravenna in Portage County.

 Seasonally, the Cuyahoga Valley Scenic Railroad (CVSR) allows visitors to travel along the towpath from Rockside Road to Akron, embarking or disembarking at any of the stops along the way.
 The train is especially popular with bicyclists, and for viewing and photographing fall colors.
 CVSR is independently owned and operated.